bomj321/test-delivery/README.md

 # Database

-You have a file called "catalogue_products.sql", this a the database with one table.
+You have a file called "test-delivery.sql", this a the database with one table.

 # API